 Selecting a High School Assessment

 Beginning in the 2018-2019 school year, local education agencies will be able to administer an assessment from the Menu to high school students in lieu of the statewide assessment.
 A local education agency may select different assessments for each school within its jurisdiction.
 For example, a district with three high schools may select ACT for High School A and SAT for High School B and continue to administer AzMERIT for High School C.

-School districts and charter schools must notify the state by July 1 of its selection through a form developed by the Board and the Arizona Department of Education.
-Please check back on this website for the form (also please note that local education agencies are not required to provide notification for schools that will continue to administer AzMERIT).
+School districts and charter schools must notify the state by July 1 of its selection through a form that can be found below (also please note that local education agencies are not required to provide notification for schools that will continue to administer AzMERIT).